Ionic Liquids lets students experience the creativity of scientific research within this emerging scientific field.

 Ionic Liquids follows IRIS’ 4 phased project structure:

-Ionic Liquids provides endless opportunities for learning.
-Many students say this research project has helped them come to grips with chemistry they previously found daunting.
+Ionic Liquids provides endless opportunities for young people to develop and enhance their understanding of chemistry.
+Many students say this research project has helped them come to grips with concepts they previously found daunting.

-Students begin by learning to synthesise an ionic liquid.
-Where the project goes next is entirely up to them.
+Students begin by learning about these interesting chemicals and how to safely synthesise one at school or college.
+Applications of ionic liquids are wide-ranging so where the project goes next is entirely up to them.

 We had the opportunity to send our liquid to be analysed in a university lab and it was cool seeing the analysis they sent back.